mcarolinag/mcarolinag.github.io/_posts/2018-07-23-linear regresion.md

 ![Alt](/mcarolinag.github.io/images/comparison of coeficients craigslist.png "comparison of coefficients")

-For example, a person looking for an apartment with a limited budget could see from the chart, that he or she would be able to have a larger appartment south of Seattle or a smaller apartment nort of Seattle.
+For example, a person looking for an apartment with a limited budget could see from the chart, that he or she would be able to have a larger appartment south of Seattle or a smaller apartment north of Seattle.

 Also, a landlord's decision wheather acepting dogs or cats in the properting would be better informed by examining the incremental impact of rent by modifiying the pet poicy.